Workplace by Facebook continues to mature

 Compliance partners include CSDisco, Netskope, Smarsh and Skyhigh.

-Although it was launched just last October, Facebook reports 14,000 organizations using the tool with more than 400,000 users.
+Although it was launched just last October, Facebook reports 14,000 organizations using the tool, who have created more than 400,000 groups.
 As a means of comparison, Slack reports 5 million daily active users.

 All of these announcements have been designed to make it easier for Workplace to be an integral part of the company experience and to compete to get a piece of that communications business, but it’s also a tacit recognition that it needs to provide a tool set, partnerships and integrations that enterprise customers are going to demand.Featured Image: Bloomberg/Getty Images